-In order to prove a racial sorting claim, a plaintiff must show that the legislature "subordinated" traditional raceneutral districting principles in crafting the district's boundaries:
+In order to prove a racial sorting claim, a plaintiff must show that the legislature "subordinated" traditional race-neutral districting principles in crafting the district's boundaries:

-The plaintiff's burden is to show, either through circumstantial evidence of a district's shape and demographics or more direct evidence going to legislative purpose, that race was the predominant motivating the legislature's decision place a significant number of voters within or without a particular district. this showing, a plaintiff must prove that the legislature subordinated traditional raceneutral districting principles, including but not limited to compactness, contiguity, political subdivisions respect for defined by shared communities actual interests, to racial considerations.
+The plaintiff's burden is to show, either through circumstantial evidence of a district's shape and demographics or more direct evidence going to legislative purpose, that race was the predominant motivating the legislature's decision place a significant number of voters within or without a particular district. this showing, a plaintiff must prove that the legislature subordinated traditional raceneutral districting principles, including but not limited to compactness, contiguity, political subdivisions respect for defined actual shared communities by interests, to racial considerations.